pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

 I'll grade the way I evaluated the work of my employees back when I worked IT.

-* Frequency of commits.
-Do you have commits spread across three or more days?
-This shows ongoing work and integration with the whole project.
-  In the workplace, I'd expect commits every day.
-Or hour or two.
 * Integration with the project.
 When I hit 'play' on the game, can I see what you did?
 If so, that will help give you a good grade.
   Don't make the mistake of adding a model, sound, material, or some other component, but not make it part of gameplay.
 If I hit 'play' and can't see your work, then it serves no purpose.
-I suggest when adding items, get a simple version of it (cube, beep, "hello world" debug) working, then go back and add detail.
+When adding items, start with a simple version.
+For example, a cube, a beep, code that just prints "hello world" at the right trigger.
+  You have something working.
+Go back and add detail.
 Always keep it in the playable game.
+* Frequency of commits.
+Do you have commits spread across three or more days?
+This shows ongoing work and integration with the whole project.
+  In the workplace, I'd expect commits every day.
+Or hour or two.
+  If you are doing something that might break the project, do it in a separate branch, then merge.
+Ask if you'd like help learning to do this.
 * Documentation.
 Did you include links to your project and your commits?
   Did you detail what you did that works in words?
 Include screenshots?
-Did you make it so simple to see what you did, I don't neven need to clone the game?
+Did you make it so simple to see what you did, I don't even need to clone the game?
 Did you see me in class and show off your work there?
   Did you use the issue tracking?
 As a manager, I'm looking at that more than diving into your code.
 You don't want managers diving into the code, make